teor2345/Elections2018/ElectionsACTDisclosure.md

 these details should improve public confidence in the ACT's election systems.

+## Timeline

+- Early January 2018: Discovery and confirmation of the vulnerabilities

+- Early January 2018: Initiated contact with ElectionsACT and Software Improvements

+- 13 January 2018: Initial Disclosure to Software Improvements and via Software Improvements to ElectionsACT.
+Disclosed that the vulnerabilites affect multiple vendors.

+- 31 January 2018: Response from ElectionsACT directing me to deal with Software Improvements

+- 3 February 2018: Detailed Disclosure to ElectionsACT.
+Repeated that the vulnerabilites affect multiple vendors.

 ## Detailed Recommendations

 To address these vulnerabilities, ElectionsACT should: